-- + flip_YZ (boolean) setting this key to "YES" swaps the Y and Z axes of the model to correct for the difference between the Y and Z axes in Mbox and some 3D modeling applications. - + rebuild (boolean) setting this key to "YES" causes the models corresponding vertex array file to be recompiled every time media is rescanned. - + scale (string #.##) replacing the "#.##" with a numerical value (e.g. "0.50") to use this key to set the scale factor for the object when it is compiled.
+- + flip_YZ (boolean) add this key with a value of "YES" to swap the Y and Z axes of the model to correct for the difference between the Y and Z axes in Mbox and some 3D modeling applications. - + rebuild (boolean) add this key with a value of "YES" to cause the model's corresponding vertex array file to be recompiled every time media is rescanned. - + scale (string #.##) add this key with a numerical value (e.g. "0.50") to set the scale factor for the object when it is compiled.
 A scale value of "0.004166666" is equal to using the ".pixels" compile-time switch.
-(Refer to "Normalization" on page 82) - + smooth (boolean) setting this key to "YES" enables smooth shading for the object, which may help jagged objects look a little smoother under certain lighting situations.
+(Refer to "Normalization" on page 82) - + smooth (boolean) add this key with a value of "YES" to enable smooth shading for the object, which may help jagged objects look a little smoother under certain lighting situations.